Deepwater Horizon Blowout, Explosion & Oil Spill

-Representing Individuals & Businesses Harmed by the Gulf Coast Oil Spill
+People & Businesses Affected by the Explosion & Resulting Oil Spill

 Although this was considered the worst environmental disaster the United States has ever seen, the damages affected more than just the environment.
 Thousands of people in various industries along the Gulf suffered financially.
 One major group affected was the commercial fishing industry.
 Marine life suffered significant loss, leaving fish in the Gulf even today with traces of contamination.
 In fact, the seafood industry as a whole suffered a huge blow as a result.
 Oyster farmers were affected by the oil slick as were commercial shrimpers.
 Even now, many people have a hard time trusting seafood that comes from the Gulf Coast.
 A last major group affected by the spill were those in the Florida vacationing business.
 Despite efforts to advertise that Florida beaches were unaffected by the spill, the hotel and tourism industry suffered significantly.

-The negligent consequences of the Deepwater Horizon explosion and oil spill will cost billions and have left many individuals with legitimate legal claims, including people such as the following:
+The negligent consequences of the Deepwater Horizon explosion and oil spill will cost billions and have left many with legitimate legal claims, including people such as:

 - Injured maritime workers